nsnam/ns-3-dev-git/src/internet/doc/routing-overview.rst

 and :rfc:`1058` for a complete discussion on the split horizoning strategies.

 Moreover, it is possible to use a non-standard value for Link Down Value (i.e., the value after which a link is considered down).
-The defaul is value is 16.
+The default is value is 16.

 Limitations
 ~~~~~~~~~~~